Oak Park, Illinois: Arts and culture

+The Oak Park, Illinois Film Festival (OPILFF) began in 2024, celebrating films connected to Oak Park by cast, crew, subject, or filming location.

 Government

 Village

 Since 1951, Oak Park has been organized under the council-manager form of municipal government.
 The village government includes an elected president and an elected village board, which hires a village manager to conduct the day-to-day affairs of the administration.
 Oak Park also has five additional governments which levy real estate taxes.
-These include the Oak Park Township, the high school district (which also levies from adjacent River Forest), the elementary school district, the library district, and the park district.
+These include the Oak Park Township, the high school district (which also levies from adjacent River Forest), the elementary school district, the library district, and the Oak Park Park District.

 The United States Postal Service operates the main Oak Park Post Office at 901 Lake Street and the Oak Park South Post Office at 1116 Garfield Street.

 Elections

 Oak Park's village board, village president, and other elected officials are elected through a two-stage election process.
 A primary election is used to nominate party candidates, and a general election is used to elect government officials.
 Oak Park's election turnout varies greatly depending on whether it is a municipal or national election.
 In the 2012 presidential election, Oak Park had the highest voter turnout in suburban Cook County; 79.8% of registered voters cast a ballot.
 Municipal elections for the board of trustees and village clerk generally have much lower voter turnout, averaging around 20% and are held in spring, consistent with state law.
 The municipal elections are considered nonpartisan, as the national political parties do not put up the candidates.
 Candidates step forward, or are found by a citizens group that works to find people to have new candidates for each election cycle, encourage participation in local issues.